knative/client/docs/cmd/kn_service_update.md

       --concurrency-limit int    Hard Limit of concurrent requests to be processed by a single replica.
       --concurrency-target int   Recommendation for when to scale up based on the concurrent number of incoming request.
 Defaults to --concurrency-limit when given.
   -e, --env stringArray          Environment variable to set.
 NAME=value; you may provide this flag any number of times to set multiple environment variables.
 To unset, specify the environment variable name followed by a "-" (e.g., NAME-).
-      --generate-revision-name   Automatically generate a revision name client-side.
-If false, the revision name is cleared. (default true)
   -h, --help                     help for update
       --image string             Image to run.
   -l, --label stringArray        Service label to set. name=value; you may provide this flag any number of times to set multiple labels.
 To unset, specify the label name followed by a "-" (e.g., name-).